Employee Well-being is Critical to Your Bottom Line

 Let's logic this out.
 Based on the numbers above, if your company has 50 employees, approximately 35 (70%) are disengaged at work.
 If the average salary per employee is around $50,000, you lose $17,000/year per employee -- due to lost productivity driven by disengagement.
 That equates to $595,000 for all 35 disengaged employees.
 Say about 5 of those 35 employees quit within the same year, turnover will cost you around $25,000.00 per employee, totaling $125,000.
 Combining the cost of lost productivity with the cost of turnover, disengagement costs your company around $720,000 per year.
 Worse, companies with low employee engagement scores earn 32.7% lower than companies with highly engaged employees (International Survey Research, 2006).

-The good news: employee engagement programs can mitigate disengagement-driven costs and even increase profits by an average of $2400 per employee per year (Wang, 2015).
+The good news: employee resilience and well-being programs can mitigate disengagement-driven costs and even increase profits by an average of $2400 per employee per year (Wang, 2015).

-Employees with high levels of engagement and well-being are:
+Employees with high levels of engagement, resilience and well-being are:

 - 45% more likely to report high levels of adaptability in the presence of change*